OTI Festival 1980

 The OTI Festival 1980 (Noveno Gran Premio de la Canción Iberoamericana, Nono Grande Prêmio da Canção Ibero-Americana) was the ninth edition of the OTI Festival, held on 15 November 1980 at the Martín Coronado hall of the Teatro General San Martín in Buenos Aires, Argentina, and presented by Antonio Carrizo and Liliana López Foresi.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Argentina Televisora Color (ATC), who staged the event following Canal Once's win in the 1979 festival for Argentina with the song "Cuenta conmigo" by Daniel Riolobos.

 Broadcasters from twenty-three countries participated in the festival, reaching a new record of number of participants.
-The winner was the song "Contigo mujer" performed by Rafael José representing Puerto Rico, with "Querer y perder" by Dyango representing Spain placing second, and "Dime adiós" by Luis Ordóñez representing Argentina placing third.
+The winner was the song "Contigo mujer", written by Ednita Nazario and Laureano Brizuela, and performed by Rafael José representing Puerto Rico; with "Querer y perder", written by Ray Girado, and performed by Dyango representing Spain, placing second; and "Dime adiós", written by Mario Clavell, and performed by Luis Ordóñez representing Argentina, placing third.

 Location

 Teatro General San Martín – host venue of the OTI Festival 1980.

 The Organización de Televisión Iberoamericana (OTI) accepted the proposal of Argentina Televisora Color (ATC) to host the ninth edition of the OTI Festival, following Canal Once's win in the previous edition for Argentina with the song "Cuenta conmigo" by Daniel Riolobos.

 ATC staged the event in Buenos Aires.
 The venue selected was the Martin Coronado hall of the Teatro General San Martín.
 The theatre, inaugurated in 1960, is one of the oldest in the city.
 With 1,049 seats, the Martin Coronado hall is the biggest room of the theatre.

 On 10 November 1980, a cocktail reception was held upon the arrival of the delegations, attended by all the participating artists, executives from the participating broadcasters, OTI officials, and numerous accredited journalists.